twisted/twisted/docs/core/development/policy/coding-standard.rst

 Working around `self._log` conflicts.
 For older code you might now be able to use `self._log` as it can be already used for other purpose.
-The :api:`twisted.logger._logFor` helper is provided to work around these cases.
+In this case you can just use a diffrent name for the new logging object.

 .. code-block:: python

-    from twisted.logger import _logFor

     class SomeStuff(object):
         """